yusufkilic96/SafeApp/README.md

 # SafeApp

-This is an application doing continuous voice recognition as a background service
+This is an application doing continuous voice recognition as a background service.

 ## Authentication

-You can sign up to application and log in
+You can sign up to application and log in.

 <img src="images/Screenshot_20201130-121442.png" width=200>